smallcloudai/refact-lsp/README.md

+# ⚠️ ARCHIVED

+**This repository has been archived.
+Active development continues in [smallcloudai/refact](https://github.com/smallcloudai/refact).**

+---

 # Refact Agent

 This is a small executable written in Rust, a part of the Refact Agent project.
 Its main job is to live